skazkajs/skazkajs/packages/server-spa/README.md

 # Server SPA

-Skazka Server single page application (SPA) index.html file serving without caching.
+Skazka Server single page application (SPA) is serving index.html file without cache.

 There are 3 Skazka Server modules for working with static files:
 - **Skazka Server Index** should be the first module for checking url and returning index.html file without caching.